Redskins scoot past Seahawks

+SEATTLE -- The Washington Redskins finally gave Kirk Cousins enough time to throw and he made the most of it.

-SEATTLE -- Rob Kelley scored on a 1-yard touchdown run with 59 seconds left to cap a 70-yard drive and give the Washington Redskins a 17-14 comeback victory over the Seattle Seahawks on Sunday at CenturyLink Field.
+Cousins, sacked six times -- including an early safety -- connected on passes of 31 and 38 yards to set up Rob Kelley’s 1-yard touchdown run with 59 seconds left in the Redskins’ 17-14 comeback victory over the Seattle Seahawks on Sunday at CenturyLink Field.

+“When you get hit like that early as a quarterback, it just makes it hard to set your feet and keep your eyes downfield, but he did that,” said Redskins head coach Jay Gruden.
+“He got hit a couple times, got sacked I think five, six, seven times.
+We needed to step up and make some throws at the very end and he did it.”

 After Russell Wilson hit Doug Baldwin with a 30-yard touchdown pass to put Seattle up 14-10, the Redskins started at their own 30 with 1:34 remaining.